-The council has a Redundancy Policy which sets out the approach that must be followed if posts are going to be affected because of organisational change.
+The Council has a Redundancy Policy which sets out the approach that must be followed if posts are going to be affected because of organisational change.
 The procedure sets out the approval process and the consultation timetable, it also sets out the terms for redundancy and the pay protection policy, the pay protection policy is set out at Appendix I(F).

 Any payments paid to an employee in relation to redundancy shall be in accordance with the statutory redundancy payments scheme and any other regulations applicable except that the Council will calculate a week's pay on actual earnings where this is in excess of the statutory maximum figure.
 (Local Govt.
-(Early Termination of Employment) (Discretionary Compensation) (England and Wales) Regulations 2000).
+(Early Termination of Employment)(Discretionary Compensation) (England and Wales) Regulations 2000).

 The policy of the organisation regarding re-employment following redundancy is that if a redundant employee is commences local government employment within one month of the redundancy then the redundancy payment must be returned.
-Any other re-employment will only be considered where all other council rules on recruitment or procurement have been followed.
+Any other re-employment will only be considered where all other Council rules on recruitment or procurement have been followed.

-From June 2017 legislation will be introduced that caps exit payments at £95,000 on the total value of the payment for public sector workers and introduces a statutory requirement to recover exit payments made to workers whose minimum salary is £80,000 at the point of leaving employment and returning to work with another public sector employer within a 12 month period.
-Council policies will be amended to incorporate these requirements.
+The government has also proposed to introduce legislation that will cap exit payments at £95,000 on the total value of the payment for public sector workers and introduce a statutory requirement to recover exit payments made to workers whose minimum salary is £80,000 at the point of leaving employment and returning to work with another public sector employer within a 12 month period.
+Council policies will be amended to incorporate these requirements once these have been finalised by government.